 Disaster Corps volunteers Clay and Kathy Smilie

-We were deployed by the Red Cross to Joplin, MO after a tornado struck in May 2011.
+We were deployed by the Red Cross to Joplin, Missouri, after a tornado struck in May 2011.
 Seeing the devastation and getting to know the people made us want to help beyond the initial disaster response.

 Four houses were constructed during this two-week blitz with as many as 150 volunteers on a single day.
 We helped accomplish the goal, which was not only about building these four houses, but also about providing hope that the community would be rebuilt.
 We met many wonderful volunteers and grateful homeowners that shared our desire to get the community back on its feet.